 London based artist Rakerman records, positions and re-arranges objects and surfaces in both urban and landscape locations, throughout the world.
 The result of this documentation has evolved into complex, textural works on paper, that play with the concept of the invisible and the visible.
 Some of the artworks attempt to make visible those things one does not normally see, or that can be taken for granted.
 Drawings are frequently made directly from ubiquitous surfaces such as walls, stairs, tables, paths and floors.
 Rakerman’s work can easily be interpreted as one or several different identifiable objects.
 Yet at the same time the artist depicts something the viewer does not easily recognise at all.

 In this exhibition SURFACE, a beautiful collection of artworks is displayed by both Kirk Mechar and Rakerman in their own individual styles, treatments, colour and texture that allows us to not only appreciate the surface of the artwork but also bring us deeper into each artwork.

-4WALLS will be unveiling a new collection of artworks by both artists.
+4WALLS unveils a new collection of artworks by both artists.